 Having a panic attack is a nightmare.
 The terror feels real, overwhelming and like it might never go away.
-Once you've had a panic attack, a new fear arises: that of having a panic attack itself.
-This can create a spiral where the fear of having a panic attack triggers another panic attack.
-It can start to feel hopeless.
+Once you've had a panic attack, a new fear arises: that of having another panic attack.
+This can create a spiral with no hope of escape.

 How to cope with a panic attack

 One of the most important steps to short-circuiting a panic attack is to reduce fear.
 The fear feeds on itself, perpetuating the panic attack.
-The best method I have discovered for reducing this fear is called "The School of Fish" metaphor.
+The best method I have discovered for reducing this fear is called "The School of Fish."

 The School of Fish

-Panic attacks are like a school of fish that appear to be a powerful shark that will eat you whole.
-When we experience panic attacks, we experience it as whole thing, a giant monster that is killing us.
-However, if we look at what is really there, we can see that it's really just a bunch of little fish.
+Panic attacks are like a school of fish.
+These tiny fish appear to be a powerful shark that could eat you whole.
+When we experience panic attacks, we experience it as if it were a giant monster that is killing us.
+However, if we look at what is really there, we can see that it's really a bunch of little fish.

 The three types of fish

-There are three types of fish that make up the school of fish.
-First there's thoughts.
-Second, there's emotions, third, there's bodily sensations.
+There are three types of fish that make up the school of fish: thoughts, emotions, and bodily sensations.

-Some thoughts that someone might be having when having a panic attack are:
+Thoughts that someone might be having during a panic attack are: